sanket8397/Software_Design_PTBS/README.md

     Buyer and Seller class:
     CreateProductMenu method creates new factory objects of MeatProductMenu or ProduceProductMenu depending on product category.
 ### 4. Iterator Pattern
+    Interface: ListIterator
+    File: ListIterator.java
+    Use: interface for Iterator pattern
     Class: ProductIterator
     File: ProductIterator.java
     Use: Implemented to traverse products without exposing underlying representation.